0voice/awesome-cpp-2025/README.en.md

 - [Why did you go to work at Texas A&M University?](https://www.stroustrup.com/bs_faq.html#tamu)
 - [Why did you go to work at Bell labs?](https://www.stroustrup.com/bs_faq.html#btl)
 - [What are you working on now?](https://www.stroustrup.com/bs_faq.html#working-on-now)

+## Resource Declaration

+This repository is created solely for personal learning, organization, and non-commercial sharing purposes.
+All materials, links, and code snippets collected herein are sourced from publicly available resources on the Internet.

+All resources are intended **exclusively for study and exchange** and must not be used for any commercial purposes.

+Copyright of all content remains with the original authors or respective platforms.
+The maintainer of this repository claims no ownership or copyright over the included materials.

+If any original author or copyright holder believes that a link or resource has been included inappropriately, please contact me via GitHub Issues or email.
+I will remove the relevant content or links immediately upon notification.

+Special thanks to all the generous contributors and authors across the Internet — it is because of your openly shared knowledge that more people can learn C++ efficiently and at low cost!